 You’ll want to do this with 100 grit sandpaper.
 Using a sandpaper stick is perfect for this (we show you how to make these here).

-You’ll want to pop your old broken bur into the flex shaft for this, and simply set the flex shaft running at a medium speed as you run it against your 100 grit sandpaper.
+You’ll want to pop your old broken bur (or crochet needle) into the flex shaft for this, and simply set the flex shaft running at a medium speed as you run it against your 100 grit sandpaper.
 As well as moving your flex shaft back and forth along the sandpaper stick, you’ll also want to lift it up and down to get that perfect bullet shaped tip to your needle burnisher – the correct shape is imperative!

 Bring your burnisher up to a bright polished finish